 For example, John R. W. Stott was an Anglican cleric whom Time magazine ranked among the 100 most influential people in the world.
 He wrote a book, Understanding the Bible, and on pages 140-143, he made three key points, as discussed in Part II.

-The upper image is courtesy of Snake handling – Wikipedia, the free encyclopedia.
+The upper image is courtesy of Snake handling – Wikipedia.
 The caption reads, “Snake handling at Pentecostal Church of God, Lejunior, Harlan County, Kentucky September 15, 1946 (National Archives and Records Administration).
 Photo by Russell Lee.”

 As to the validity of such practices as a method of proving one’s faith, see Does MARK 16:17-18 mean that Christians should handle deadly …:

 This passage can be understood two ways.
 One way is to assume that Jesus followers are expected to handle deadly snakes… Another way to understand this passage is to be reassured that when Christians accidentally come in contact with poisonous snakes, God will miraculously protect them… Such an experience happened to the apostle Paul.
 After being shipwrecked and escaping to the island of Malta, Paul was bitten by a deadly snake.
 [Acts:28:1-6].
 Additionally, the Bible tells us that we should not tempt God by deliberately placing ourselves in potential danger [Matthew 4:5-7].
 (E.A.)

 Further information on the “Quiverfull Movement” can be found at sites including Quiverfull – Wikipedia; What Is Quiverfull? – Patheos, part of “No longer quivering,” an ostensible “gathering place for women escaping and healing from spiritual abuse;” 5 Insane Lessons from My Christian Fundamentalist Childhood …; and/or QuiverFull .com :: Psalm 127:3-5.